bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/katyayana.md

 title: Katyayana
 born: -200
 died: -140
-keywords: Katyayana, mathematics, geometry, Pythagorean theorem, algorithm, Chakravala, metric notation
+keywords: katyayana,katyayana
-description: Katyayana, a Hindu mathematician and astronomer from the 3rd century BCE, was an influential figure in the development of mathematics including geometry, the Pythagorean theorem, algorithms, and the metric notation system.
+description: Katyayana was the author of one of the Sulbasutras: documents containing some of the earliest Indian mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---